-If it's too dry add milk 1 tsp at a time until it sticks together but is not sticky.
+If it's too dry, add nondairy milk 1 teaspoon at a time until it sticks together but is not sticky.

-Take a small cookie scoop and scoop balls of dough out and roll to a round shape.
+Take a small cookie scooper and scoop balls of dough out, and roll to a ball form.

-If you're looking for some other good snacks try one of these;
+If you're looking for some other good vegan snacks try one of these;

 - Oil Free Vegan Oatmeal Muffins